PhilippLupo/storyblok-datesync-plugin/README.md

-# Storyblok Field-Type
+# Storyblok Datesync Plugin

-> A Storyblok Field-Type Plugin Project
+> A Storyblok Plugin that lets you set the story's date within a component, so you can still get sorted stories via the API.

 ## Build Setup